 Prague is a beautiful city full of amazing people and wonderful places to see.
 It’s good to know, however, what to avoid so you won’t spend more or get cheated.

 The Czech Republic is a member of the European Union since 2004.
 Yet, the country is still using its currency called “česká koruna” (the Czech crown, CZK).

-Since 2004 Czech Republic is a member of the European Union.
-Yet, the country is still using its own currency called “česká koruna” (Czech crown, CZK).
-Fortunately, being a touristic city, it is possible to pay with Euros on most places downtown.
+Fortunately, being a touristic city, it is possible to pay with Euros in most places downtown.
 But if you would like to use Czech crowns (which is far better since the exchange rates in shops and restaurants are not the best) you could pay with your card or exchange some cash.
 Some useful tips:

-- Go to a bank or a hotel.
+- Go to the regular bank.
 You shall most likely pay a commission, but it’s much better to chip some 3-5 % off than half of your money.

 Before hunting down the famous Golem, you would probably need to surpass another Prague’s urban legend – the taxi drivers.
 There are so many scary stories connected with them, that even locals feel embarrassed.
 Most taxi drivers are nice people, charging you fair prices, though there are still some black sheep trying to take advantage of tourists.
 Well then, how to swim the sea of those smelly tin chariots unharmed and perhaps even enjoy it?.

 - From airport to city centre: Once you leave the airport, there are many yellow (or white) taxi cars waiting for you.
 All of them have pretty the same prices to get you to your hotel, so do not worry about taking it.
 The price should be about 600-700 CZK (or approx. 25-30 €).
 While more expensive, it is more comfortable than public transport.